PracticeOrientedAICDT/Psychometrics---Autumn-2025/Code/readme.md

 - Produces a new dataframe with the right IRT format

-- **Note: An assumption made is With only aggregates (eg TotalResponses=23, CorrectResponses=20), we don’t know the exact order of right/wrong trials.or a clean IRT-style table, we adopt a deterministic convention: the first 20 item_ids are marked correct (1) and the last 3 are wrong (0)**
+- **Note: An assumption made is With only aggregates (eg TotalResponses=23, CorrectResponses=20), we don’t know the exact order of right/wrong trials.For a clean IRT-style table, we adopt a deterministic convention: the first 20 item_ids are marked correct (1) and the last 3 are wrong (0)**